embo-press/matchpub/README.md

+# Intro

-Matchpub2 scans the literature to retrieve papers that were handled by a journal and analyze their fate (where they were published) and citation distribution as a function of the editorial decision made by the journal (accept, reject, ...).
+MatchPub2 scans the literature to retrieve papers that were handled by a journal and analyzes their fate (where they were published) and citation distribution as a function of the editorial decision made by the journal (accept, reject, ...).

 As input, MatchPub2 ingests the eJP report entitled "Editor Track Record Report" in Excel .xls format.